 Higher testosterone linked to drug use

 Blood tests of the subjects were also recorded with the smokers recording on average higher levels of testosterone than their counterparts.
 The researchers are quick to point out that despite the seemingly clear results, the research does have its limitations and that smoking pot shouldn’t be used as a fertility aid.
-There does exist other research that has shown drug taking as being linked to infertility.
+There is also research contradictory with these findings, linking cannabis use with infertility.

 “These unexpected findings highlight how little we know about the reproductive health effects of marijuana, and in fact of the health effects of marijuana in general,” explained study co-author Jorge Chavarro in a statement.
 “Our results need to be interpreted with caution, and they highlight the need to study the health effects of marijuana use further.”

 The study has flaws but provides a starting point

 One key aspect of the study is that the men self-reported their drug use which makes it difficult to accurately assess the dosage levels as it's rather easy to misassess one's use or lie about it.
 The men enrolled in the study were all college-educated white males who enrolled in fertility clinics.
 To get a clearer picture, the study would need to be redone using a broader and more diverse sample pool — not to mention more reliable assessment methods — to get truly scientifically viable results.

 "Our findings were contrary to what we initially hypothesized,” said lead author Feiby Nassan.
 “However, they are consistent with two different interpretations, the first being that low levels of marijuana use could benefit sperm production because of its effect on the endocannabinoid system, which is known to play a role in fertility, but those benefits are lost with higher levels of marijuana consumption."

 Do smokers get higher testosterone as a result of smoking or are people with higher testosterone levels more likely to smoke?